pharpend/louse/README.md

-# decamp
+# louse

-decamp is a very simple distributed bug-tracking system.
+louse is a very simple distributed bug-tracking system.
 It literally stores bugs in a JSON file.
 The idea is pretty portable, although this implementation is written in Haskell.

 The schema for the JSON file is stored in the `res/schemata/project.json`.
 The other schemata (for people, comments, individual bugs, etc) are stored in the `res/schemata/` directory.

-You can also access the schemata with the `decamp` tool.
+You can also access the schemata with the `louse` tool.

-    $ decamp schemata list
+    $ louse schemata list
     bug
     comment
     person
     project
-    $ decamp schemata show comment
+    $ louse schemata show comment
     {
       "name": "comment",
       "type": "object",